imarc/handbook/frontend.md

     </table>
 </div>

-Individual projects may require browser support beyond our defaults.
-In these cases the additional support will be specified in the proposal and strategy documents.
+_** Individual projects may require browser support beyond our defaults.
+In these cases the need may be based on audience analytics data and, if needed, additional support will be specified in the proposal and strategy documents._

 Imarc employees who have access to our wiki can read more about our policies in the [Browser Support](http://wiki.imarc.net/Browser_Support) article.